 Academic research and other expertise is employed to offer insights and a range of social policy case studies are drawn on as practical illustrations.
 Participants actively work through examples so that they can draw out the lessons themselves.
 Participants are also provided with useful resources for further study including key academic works, grey literature and on-line sites.

-- Expanded capability to use and critique evidence for policy design and implementation.
+- Expanded capability to use, critique and communicate evidence for policy design and implementation.

 Who should attend the Series?